mlswg/mls-protocol/draft-ietf-mls-protocol.md

 following primitives to be used in group key computations:

 * A hash function
-* A Diffie-Hellman finite-field group or elliptic curve
+* A Diffie-Hellman finite-field group or elliptic curve group
 * An AEAD encryption algorithm {{!RFC5116}}

 The ciphersuite's Diffie-Hellman group is used to instantiate an HPKE